-Faced with increased competition and declining traffic, Digg decided to act with a now-infamous site redesign in August 2010.
+With increased competition and declining traffic, Digg decided to act with a now-infamous site redesign in August 2010.

 The new design was widely criticized by users because it removed many popular features, including the ability to bury posts, save favorites, post videos, and sort by subcategory.

 Digg’s reputation as a democratic news service where everyone could submit links and vote quickly devolved into an oligarchy of power users.

 Whenever they submitted a link to Digg, their followers would game the system by populating the front page with their content.

 Decision-makers also changed the ranking algorithm when the site was redesigned so that corporate-sponsored articles were published on the home page.

 Sale and relaunch

 The Digg Brand, website, and technology were sold to Betaworks, while 15 staff transferred to The Washington Post.
 Professional network LinkedIn also purchased multiple patents for approximately $4 million.

 However, the platform never recovered as competitors such as Reddit took most of the market share.

 Six years later, Digg was acquired by advertising company BuySellAds.com for an undisclosed amount.

-The platform has become among the most popular social network of our times, thanks to the ability to have subcommunities create their own digital environments so that users could freely express themselves.
+The platform has become among the most popular social network of our times, thanks to the ability to have subcommunities create their digital environments so that users can freely express themselves.

 Main Free Guides: